 - Glass Cannon: Ninja and Sniper Exo specialize in powerful, precise attacks, but have crap defense.

-- Jack-of-All-Stats: Assault Exos are the most well rounded of the Exos, possessing good weapons, shields and maneuverability.
+- Jack-of-All-Stats: Assault Exos are the most well rounded of the Exos, with good weapons, shields and maneuverability.

-- Last Stand: What the final battle basically boils down to one, spread across several days.
+- Last Stand: The final battle boils down to one, spread across several days.

 - A Mech by Any Other Name: "Exos".